Putin foe manages strong showing in Moscow vote

-MOSCOW (Reuters) - An ally of President Vladimir Putin was heading for victory in a Moscow mayoral election on Sunday but opposition leader Alexei Navalny’s unexpectedly strong showing could alarm the Kremlin and fuel Russia’s flagging protest movement.
+MOSCOW (Reuters) - An ally of President Vladimir Putin won Moscow’s mayoral election on Sunday, nearly complete results showed, but opposition leader Alexei Navalny’s unexpectedly strong showing could alarm the Kremlin and fuel Russia’s flagging protest movement.

-Initial partial results allowed Sergei Sobyanin to say he was certain of victory though they showed him just topping the 50 percent barrier needed to win outright.
+Early returns allowed Sergei Sobyanin to say he was certain of victory, and results released by the electoral commission after a nearly complete count showed him narrowly clearing the 50 percent barrier needed to win outright.

-Vowing not to let a “single vote be stolen”, Navalny said his campaign team’s figures showed Sobyanin had fallen short of the mark and that he should face him in a second-round runoff.
+But Navalny said the results had been falsified and that his campaign team’s figures showed Sobyanin had fallen short of the mark in Sunday’s voting, meaning the two should face each other in a second-round runoff.

-The results put Navalny on just under 27 percent but he said his real support was at 35 percent.
-His remarks raise the prospect of a new electoral dispute in Russia after anti-Putin protests stalled last year when the former Soviet spy was re-elected and took a tough line on dissent.

-“We do not accept the results that are being announced, and we will not give up a single vote that we received,” said Navalny, a 37-year-old anti-corruption campaigner who emerged from anti-Putin protests last year as the opposition’s leader.
+“We do not accept the results that are being announced, and we will not give up a single vote that we received,” said Navalny, a 37-year-old anti-corruption campaigner who emerged from a wave of anti-Putin protests as the opposition’s leader.

-“I call upon the Kremlin and the Moscow mayor’s office to renounce falsifications and take the election into a second round,” he said, urging volunteers at polling stations across the capital not to let “a single vote be stolen.”
+The results put Navalny on 27.3 percent but he said his real support was at 35 percent.

+His remarks raise the prospect of a new electoral dispute in Russia after protests stalled last year when Putin, a former Soviet spy who has been in power since 2000, won a third presidential term and took a tough line on dissent.

+“It is already clear now that the vote count was conducted with many serious violations, and so we consider the official results of the election to be deliberately falsified,” the opposition campaign said in a later statement after the bulk of the results were in.

+Candidates from United Russia, which dominates politics nationwide, won most of the more than 7,000 regional and local contests held across Russia on Sunday, but there was another sign of resistance in the big Ural Mountains city of Yekaterinburg where opposition candidate Yevgeny Roizman was on track to narrowly defeat the ruling party favorite.

-With more than 32 percent of the vote counted, the early results gave 55-year old Sobyanin 52.09 percent of votes and Navalny 26.65 percent.
-Two exit polls earlier put Navalny on about 30 percent of votes.
+With more than 99 percent of the vote counted in Moscow, the still preliminary results gave 55-year-old Sobyanin 51.27 percent of votes and Navalny 27.3 percent.
+Two exit polls earlier had put Navalny on about 30 percent of votes.

 Even if Navalny’s challenge of the outcome does not succeed, such figures strike a blow for the opposition after a Western-style campaign that appeared to take the Kremlin and Navalny’s rivals by surprise with its energy and professionalism.